nealcaren/a-century-of-negro-migration/chapters/chapter-10-bibliography.md

 Weeks, Stephen B. *Southern Quakers and Slavery.
 A Study in Institutional History*.
 (Baltimore, The Johns Hopkins Press, 1896.)

-------*The Anti-Slavery Sentiment in the South; with Unpublished Letters from John Stuart Mill and Mrs. Stowe*.
+---. *The Anti-Slavery Sentiment in the South; with Unpublished Letters from John Stuart Mill and Mrs. Stowe*.
 (Southern History Association Publications, Volume ii, No. 2, Washington, D.C., April, 1898.)

 Williams, G.W. *A History of the Negro Troops in the War of the Rebellion, 1861-1865, preceded by a Review of the military Services of Negroes in ancient and modern Times*.
 (New York, 1888.)

-------*History of the Negro Race in the United States from 1619-1880.
+---. *History of the Negro Race in the United States from 1619-1880.
 Negroes as Slaves, as Soldiers, and as Citizens: together with a preliminary Consideration of the Unity of the Human Family, an historical Sketch of Africa and an Account of the Negro Governments of Sierra Leone and Liberia*.
 (New York, 1883.)

 Woodson, C.G. *The Education of the Negro Prior to 1861*.
 (New York and London, 1915.)
 This is a history of the Education of the Colored People of the United States from the beginning of slavery to the Civil War.

 Woolman, John. *The Works of John Woolman.
 In two Parts, Part I: A Journal of the Life, Gospel-Labors, and Christian Experiences of that faithful Minister of Christ, John Woolman, late of Mount Holly in the Province of New Jersey*.
 (London, 1775.)

-------*Same, Part Second.
+---. *Same, Part Second.
 Containing his last Epistle and other Writings*.
 (London, 1775.)

-------*Some Considerations on the Keeping of Negroes.
+---. *Some Considerations on the Keeping of Negroes.
 Recommended to the Professors of Christianity of every Denomination*.
 (Philadelphia, 1754.)

-------*Considerations on Keeping Negroes; Recommended to the Professors of Christianity of every Denomination.
+---. *Considerations on Keeping Negroes; Recommended to the Professors of Christianity of every Denomination.
 Part the Second*.
 (Philadelphia, 1762.)

 Wright, R.R., Jr. *The Negro in Pennsylvania*.
 (Philadelphia, 1912.)